What does Te Hiringa Hauora do?

-Young people (12 to 17 years) are an important audience for smokefree messages.
+Young people (12 to 17-years-old) are an important audience for smokefree messages.
 Evidence shows that young people are less likely to engage in risky behaviours, including substance use, if a range of individual, family and school, peer and community protective factors are present.
 They are also less likely to take up smoking if they hold anti-tobacco and pro-smokefree attitudes and are surrounded by people who do not smoke.
 To support this, we work in partnership with Rockquest Promotions to sponsor Smokefreerockquest and Smokefree Tangata Beats to share these messages with young New Zealanders.
+Learn more about our involvement with Smokefreerockquest and Smokefree Tangata Beats.

 In October 2017 the Ministry of Health issued a position statement that said vaping has the potential to contribute to the achievement of the Smokefree 2025 goal.
-Since then, HPA has worked with the Ministry to prepare information for the public on vaping.
+Te Hiringa Hauora worked with the Ministry to prepare information for the public on vaping.

 The website vapingfacts.health.nz has three main parts: